4. Planning and implementation

 Practice of the Finnish Meteorological Institute

-At the Finnish Meteorological Institute, decisions on opening data through an interface and prioritisation are made by a steering group operating within the Institute.
+At the Finnish Meteorological Institute, decisions on opening data through an API and prioritisation are made by a steering group operating within the Institute.

-The opendata.fi service is a free publication platform for the entire public administration.
-The platform operates on a self-service principle, which means that each authority can freely use it for opening and using data.
+The Open Data service is a free publication platform for open data published in Finland.
+The platform operates on a self-service principle, which means that every authority and citizen can freely use it for opening and using data.